Teksta versija

 The initiation, examination and completion of verification procedures shall be determined by the rules approved by the Ombudsman.

 Section 27.
-Procedures for Requesting the Information and Liability for the Failure to Provide the Information and Provision of False Information
+Procedures for Requesting Information and Liability for the Failure to Provide Information and the Provision of False Information

-(1) In requesting the information referred to in Section 13, Clauses 1 and 5 of this Section, the Ombudsman shall determine the amount of such information and specify a reasonable time period for the provision thereof.
+(1) When requesting the information referred to in Section 13, Clauses 1, 1.1, 5 and 13 of this Law, the Ombudsman shall define the extent of such information and determine a reasonable time limit for its provision.

-(2) Upon request of the institution or a private person, the amount of the information referred to in Paragraph one of this Section may be amended or corrected and the time period for the provision of the information may be extended if necessary.
+(2) Upon request of an institution or a private individual, the extent of the information referred to in Paragraph one of this Section may be amended or corrected and the time limit for the provision of the information may be extended if necessary.

-(3) The amount and the time period for the provision determined by the Ombudsman may not be contested and appealed.
+(3) The extent of information and the time limit for its provision determined by the Ombudsman may not be contested and appealed.

 Transitional Provisions

-2. The Ombudsman's Office shall be a successor in rights and obligations of the Latvian National Human Rights Office.
+2. The Office of the Ombudsman shall be the successor in rights and obligations of the Latvian National Human Rights Office.

 4. Examination of the submissions, complaints and proposals which have been submitted to the Latvian National Human Rights Office before the day of coming into force of this Law and pursuant to which investigations have been commenced shall be completed in accordance with the laws and regulations in force on the day of the submission thereof.